OneTouch AT G2 and 10G Network Assistant

 Purpose-built for use by field team

 The OneTouch AT is engineered specifically for network support professionals on the go.
-Useful test and management tools include a web browser, Telnet/SSH client, cable toner, webcam support and optional fiber optic connector inspection camera.
-Remote control over web-browser enable collaboration between field team and skilled engineering resources in back-office.
+Useful test and management tools include a web browser, Telnet/SSH client, 3rd party cable toner, webcam support or fiber-optic connector inspection camera.
+Remote-control over web-browsers enable collaboration between field team and skilled engineering resources in back-office.
 The durable platform provides years of reliable operation in tough environments.

 Protect your investment with Gold Support.
-Gold Support benefits include free software upgrades and MIB updates, unlimited priority repair service with loaner units, annual factory performance verification, free accessory replacement and 24x7 technical support with priority members-only access numbers.
+Gold Support benefits include free software upgrades and MIB updates, unlimited priority repair service with loaner units available, annual factory performance verification, free accessory replacement, and 24x7 technical support with priority members-only access numbers.

 |Dimensions (with module and battery installed)||10.3 in x 5.3 in x 2.9 in (26.2 cm x 13.5 cm x 7.3 cm)|

 |Weight (with module and battery installed)||3.5 lb (1.6 kg)|